Pseudobatos buthi: Distribution

-Marine species, found on shallow coastal regions of the Gulf of California to at least two meters depth.
+Marine species, found on shallow coastal regions of the Gulf of California to at least 2 m depth.
 The map shows the distribution of P. buthi, a new species caught by Boyd Walker and his colleagues in the 1940s and 1950s.

 Biology

 Although detailed biological data on P. buthi are limited, general characteristics can be inferred from closely related species in the genus Pseudobatos.